Ybalrid/Annwvyn/README.md

 Clean and build the solution.

-If you have problems regarding the Oculus SDK, you probably need to install new runtime, then download teh newest SDK and put it in place of the older one.
+If you have problems regarding the Oculus SDK, you probably need to install new runtime, then download the newest SDK and put it in place of the older one.
 Check commit log to see if there is mention of SDK update.

 ______